naaazaa/Porto-as-a-Software-Quality-Assurance/README.md

 # Porto as a Software Quality Assurance
 A Story of my journey as a Software Quality Assurance
 # About Me
-Hi, folks! i am Naza, a graduated from Information System major in one of public uni in Jakarta, Indonesia.
+Hi, folks! i am Naza, a bachelor from Information System major in one of public uni in Jakarta, Indonesia.
 From educational background in a tech area i hardly find a path for my carrer because i had to explore and study programming on my own way.
 In class, my lecture are teach us in majority about business flow, database structure, and design system.
 So, i can't find passion became a developer.
 When i still working on my thesis in 2020, my friend introduced me a role of QA in technology division in one of healttech company as an intern.
 I got so many experience and skill in a role of QA and that makes me believe there's a chance for me to still being included in a tech world.
 In the end of 2021, that's my first year as a profesional Software Tester / QA until now.
 Let me share my experience and my work in this portofolio as a QA for continuing my journey in this role and expand my skill to the futher scope ex: automation area / perfomance tester.

 # Experience
 Indopasifik Teknologi Medika Indonesia / ITMI (October 2021 – June 2024)